vicelab/slaer/README.md

 > + Various styling/formatting options

 ## Future Improvements
+> + Using both Landsat 7/8 and Sentinel 2 to provide more data points
+> + Separating plots based on the reported planted crop.
+Classify each plot separately  based on the plot crops' planting cycle (e.g, winter, summer, or perennial).
 # The Machine Learning Approach

 Estimation of fallowed land with Classification and Regression Trees via GEE.